 - MEASURES TO BE ADOPTED IN CASE AN ADULT OR A CHILD IS SUSPECTED OF HAVING COVID-19

-All ICS Schools underwent a deep cleaning with subsequent sanitisation by a certified company before the opening of the summer camp.
-All the spaces will be deep cleaned again and undergo another sanitisation in late August before the school opening.
+All ICS Schools underwent a deep cleaning with subsequent sanitisation by a certified company before the opening of the school.

-The school will be set up with clear signage highlighting new routines and regulations to be implemented.
+The school set up clear signage highlighting new routines and regulations implemented.

-Alcohol-based hand sanitisers will be available at the school entrance, at the entrance of every school floor and in the outside gardens.
-Separate entrance and exit walkways will be clearly marked, where necessary.
+Alcohol-based hand sanitisers are available at the school entrance, at the entrance of every school floor and in the outside gardens.
+Separate entrance and exit walkways are clearly marked, where necessary.

-External spaces will be divided into areas to be used by different groups of children, with separate sets of toys to be carefully cleaned and disinfected after each use.
+External spaces are divided into areas to be used by different groups of children, with separate sets of toys to be carefully cleaned and disinfected after each use.

-Teaching Staff, old and new, will return to school at the end of August to set up their classrooms, be trained on the protocols to be implemented and carry out the usual start of the school year preparation activities.
-Each teacher will be responsible for their specific class and students.
+Teaching Staff, old and new, is trained on the protocols.
+Each teacher is responsible for his/her specific class and students.
 Access to school for those teachers coming from countries subject to mandatory quarantine at their arrival in Italy shall be conditional upon fulfilment of such obligation.

 Our cleaning staff have been suitably trained on the new protocols of cleansing and subsequent disinfection of spaces and objects and will pay special attention to surfaces and spaces that are more frequently touched.

-ICS will provide all students at school with basic information about COVID-19, especially on how to prevent transmission.
+ICS provides all students at school with basic information about COVID-19, especially on how to prevent transmission.
 This will be a reminder at the beginning of every day by members of staff, as long as necessary.

 Primary and Secondary School

-Social distancing (defined as 1 metre between children’s mouths) continues to be one of the main preventative measures and all spaces at ICS will be organised so as to ensure such distance is guaranteed.
+Social distancing (defined as 1 metre between children’s mouths) continues to be one of the main preventative measures and all spaces at ICS is organised so as to ensure such distance is guaranteed.

-Pupils will not be subject to social distancing measures, however classroom set up will need to be planned carefully.
+Pupils are not be subject to social distancing measures, however classroom set up is planned carefully.

-While reorganising the school spaces and environment, particular care will be taken to:
+While reorganising the school spaces and environment, particular care is taken to: